The Importance of Time Management and Prompting

 Pre‑Rehearsal Planning

 The foundation of good time management begins long before the cast and crew step into the rehearsal space.
 Stage managers must meticulously plan the rehearsal schedule, allocating time based on the complexity of scenes, availability of cast members, and technical requirements.
+Using a production scheduling app can streamline this process, allowing for quick adjustments and clear visual timelines.
 This preliminary planning ensures that rehearsals run smoothly and that every minute is utilized effectively.

 Reading more: